Nixa, Missouri: Education

-Nixa Public Schools operates four elementary schools for students in kindergarten through fourth grade: Helen-Matthews Elementary, Espy Elementary, Century Elementary, and the newest, High Pointe Elementary (named because it sits on the highest elevation in Christian County), opened in August 2007.
+The Nixa Public Schools district operates four elementary schools for students in kindergarten through fourth grade: Helen-Matthews Elementary, Espy Elementary, Century Elementary, and the newest, High Pointe Elementary (named because it sits on the highest elevation in Christian County), opened in August 2007.
 Two intermediate schools serve students in the fifth and sixth grades: Inman Intermediate and Summit Intermediate.
 One junior high school, Nixa Junior High, and one high school, Nixa Public High School are in the district.
 A magnet school, John Thomas School of Discovery, hosts kindergarten through sixth grade.

 Ozarks Technical Community college Richwood Valley Campus is in the Nixa zip code.

 Infrastructure

 The city of Nixa began construction on the largest solar farm in Missouri in June 2017, which was completed and operational in November 2017.
-The solar farm has 33,288 solar panels located on 72-acres and provides an estimated 9% of the city's power needs.
+The solar farm has 33,288 solar panels located on 72 acres and provides an estimated 9% of the city's power needs.
 Former Sen. Jay Wasson owns the land on which the solar farm is being built.
 The farm has a life expectancy of 25 years.

 Economy

-Nixa is home to Accurate Plastics, as well as another plastic service located adjacent to Accurate Plastics named Diversified Plastics.
+Nixa is home to Accurate Plastics and another plastic service located nearby named Diversified Plastics.

-Nixa is home to a train part manufacturer, Snyders Equipment Company, division of New York Air Brake.
+Nixa is home to a train part manufacturer, Snyders Equipment Company, a division of New York Air Brake.

-Also hailing from the community, Aire-Master, a deodorizer brand that specializes in commercial applications, such as restroom air freshener dispensers.
+Also in the community is Aire-Master, a deodorizer brand that specializes in commercial applications, such as restroom air-freshener dispensers, Jordan Essentials, a magnesium product company, and Nixa Hardware, established in 1899.

 In 2011, B&B Theatres built a cinema between Ozark and Nixa along Route 14.

-Nixa has a bowling alley named Century Lanes.
+Nixa has a bowling alley named Century Lanes, a go-cart track, named 160 Grand Prix, and Southwest Missouri's first food court, 14 Mill Market.

 Politics

 Nixa is part of Missouri's 7th congressional district.

 A petition was submitted in June 2021 to set a recall election for Mayor Brian Steele.
-The Christian County clerk certified enough valid signatures to trigger the recall election on Nov 2 2021.
-The petition claims Steele should be recalled for abuse of emergency powers by enacting a mandatory mask mandate and other restrictions during the COVID-19 pandemic, which have since expired.
-The vote failed, with 75% of the vote going to in favor of Steele.
+The Christian County Clerk certified enough valid signatures to trigger the recall election on November 2, 2021.
+The petition claimed that Steele should be recalled for abuse of emergency powers by enacting a mandatory mask mandate and other restrictions during the COVID-19 pandemic, which have since expired.
+The vote failed, with 75% of the vote going in favor of Steele.